jasshone/jasshone.github.io/index.md

 ## News

+- I'm headed to the HRT Women in Trading and Technology Internship this winter
-- The project I did over the summer received the Best Paper award at the CoRL LangRob Workshop! https://fang-xiaolin.github.io/KALM/
+- My summer robotics research project received the Best Paper award at the CoRL LangRob Workshop! https://fang-xiaolin.github.io/KALM/
 - We won the Bun sponsor track at HackMIT for a fast interpreter we built for the Brainf*ck programming language